(Frequently Asked Questions)

 Will I receive or am I required to have a training manual?

-Answer: Books are not included in the price of the classes listed online, but are available for purchase from laerdal.com.
-We also have a limited number of books available at class.
-Heartsaver CPR/AED, CPR/AED/First Aid, and BLS for the Healthcare Provider books are encouraged in order to reference information at later dates.
+Answer: Books are not included in the price of the classes listed online, but are available for purchase and mandatory.
+We also have books available at class.
+Heartsaver CPR/AED, CPR/AED/First Aid, and BLS for the Healthcare Provider books are required by the AHA.

 Can I wait while my son/daughter takes the class?